 3. Participate in Therapy Together

-- Attend therapy or counseling sessions as a family to address relational dynamics and strengthen bonds.
+- Attend family therapy or counseling sessions to address relational dynamics and strengthen bonds.

 - Family therapy provides a platform for understanding the impact of PTSD on relationships and finding collective solutions.